Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-msx2/roms/msx2/_readme.txt

 Rom files must have a ".mx2" extension.
 Rename .rom files .mx2

-BlueMSX emulator can load .dsk files
+BlueMSX emulator can load ".rom/.dsk/.zip" files.

+This system allows to use compressed roms on .zip.
+But, it is only an archive.
+Files inside the .zip must match with extensions mentioned above.
+Each .zip file must contain only one compressed rom.

 ## BIOS ##